DrDonk/unlocker/README.md

 And for ESXi:
 https://kb.vmware.com/s/article/88698

 This will likely impact Workstation Pro/Player as well.
-Currently the exact details fo what make change are not clear, but it is safe to say we should look for alternnative approaches to the unlocker.
+Currently the exact details of what make change are not clear, but it is safe to say we should look for alternative approaches to the unlocker.

 ---